AnshRaj112/AnshRaj112/README.md

 ### Current Projects

 #### Kuddle
-I am actively working on Kuddle, a project aimed at creating a user-friendly and interactive dating platform.
+I am actively working on Kuddle, a project aimed at creating a user-friendly and interactive platform.
 My responsibilities include:
-- Developing and maintaining the front-end and back-end
+- Developing and maintaining the front-end
 - Collaborating with the team to integrate new features
 - Ensuring the platform's scalability and performance

 #### Fed-Frontend
 I am also contributing to the Fed-Frontend project, which focuses on enhancing the front-end experience for users.
 My contributions include:
-- Implementing sidebar design principles
+- Implementing responsive design principles
-- Making Social Media page that embeds instagram and linkedin
+- Optimizing the user interface for better usability
 - Collaborating with other developers to deliver high-quality code

 ## Additional Skills and Interests